NadimGhaznavi/nadim-daniel/index.md

 * Hamilton, Ontario
 * January 2024 - January 2025

-Architected and deployed a Monero XMR mining operation with hosting two full blockchains a P2Pool service and 7 workers.
+Built a Monero XMR mining operation hosting two full blockchains a P2Pool service and 7 workers.
 Authored a monitoring application to scrape the P2Pool logs, perform an ETL operation and pushed a CSV to a Github pages [website](https://xmr.osoyalce.com/) where Javascript is used to render near-realtime mining metrics.
 Created an simulator for [AI development](https://ai.osoyalce.com).
 Implemented Linear, RNN and CNN models to implement an AI agent to play the Snake Game,

 ## Bank of Montreal – BMO
 * Senior Security Analyst (contract)